Click a heading below to show the questions in that category, then click a question to jump to the answer:

 system better.
 Where can I send it?

 Answer: Please complete our contact form.
 What makes the Class Creator system great is the recommendations from our class site administrators.
 Rest assured, when you make a suggestion we will read it and consider it.
-All individuals who submit a feature recommendation will receive a personal reply from us.

 our site.
 Is it backed up anywhere?

 Answer: Yes.
 We have three separate backups.
 One backup runs in real time on a duplicate hard drive called a Mirrored RAID Array.
 In the event of hard drive failure we have an immediate, full backup of the entire Class Creator system.
 A second, complete backup of the system is done nightly.
 A third off-site backup runs every two hours saving all data to a remote location.
 In the unlikely event a total disaster (such as a fire in our building) should wipe out our main systems and mirrored backups simultaneously, we would be able to quickly restore the Class Creator system from our off-site backup.